thomasschafer/tomschafer.com/blog_posts/bad-languages.md

 Todo: {UserID:1 ID:4 Title:et porro tempora Completed:false}
 ```

 Oh dear - the value of `completed` in the request was `true`, but our code is showing `false`.
 Why is that?
 Well, if you look closely, you'll notice a small typo: we wrote `json:"complete"`, when in fact we want `json:"completed"`.
-Rather than shouting at us about our mistake when the request is parsed, Go simply ignores this silently.
+Rather than berating us for our mistake when the request is parsed, Go silently ignores this.

 Of course, it isn't hard to add our own validation, but I think good defaults are important, and Go defaults to handing you the gun and aiming it at your foot, allowing you to pull the trigger at your leisure (or at 3 in the morning, if you're on call).